 So you get a lot more software, programming, and community than a simple unconnected bike.
 A virtual community-based spinning class at the comfort of your home substitute for going to a $30 spinning class that you have to drive to.

-Keiser is giving you a reliable Peloton alternative without a $39.99 monthly or $480 a year subscription.
+Keiser is giving you one of the best, reliable Peloton alternatives without a $39.99 monthly or $480 a year subscription.
 In fact, you can just subscribe to the Peloton digital app and use it on the Keiser bike.
 Or even go with this bike and the Peloton IOS app for $12.99/month.

 “ Well, believe it or not … my dear friend”